 Bay Area residents awoke to a thick layer of wildfire smoke blanketing their cities on the morning of Wednesday, Sept.
 9.

-When Dani Courtney, a junior at Carlmont, awoke that morning, she knew she was witnessing something strange.
+When Dani Courtney woke up this morning, she knew she was witnessing something strange.

 “I figured this might be a once-in-a-lifetime occurrence, so I grabbed a nice camera and took pictures of anything I could,” Courtney said.

 The results are striking images of the dark orange skies.
 Thousands of Bay Area residents shared similar photos to social media as the morning went on.

 For Daniela Torrey, smoke days have become the norm for her growing up in California.
 “I wasn’t alarmed by the smoke as it’s been pretty normal lately, but the color definitely caught me off guard,” Torrey said.

 Despite the skies, the air quality in San Francisco and throughout the Peninsula remains relatively healthy.
 This is because there’s a marine layer protecting us, according to ABC7 news meteorologist Mike Nicco.

 “The marine layer is a stable area of air that does not rise, and so we’re continually pumping in cleaner air from over the ocean,” Nicco said.